linrongbin16/colorbox.nvim/README.md

 There're 3 kinds of filters:

-- Builtin filters: A lua string that presents the name of a builtin filter.
+- Builtin filter: A lua string that presents the name of a builtin filter.
 For now we only have the `"primary"` builtin filter, it only enables the primary color in a plugin, filters all other color variants (when there're multiple colors in one plugin).
-- Function filters: A lua function that decides whether to enable/disable a color.
+- Function filter: A lua function that decides whether to enable/disable a color.
 It uses the function signature:

   ```lua
   function(color:string, spec:colorbox.ColorSpec):boolean